NoPassword/NoPasswordOpenAMAuthNode/README.md

 ![image](/images/tree_1.png)

-9. Select the NoPassword node and set the Generic API Key and AES keys.
-Paste the keys values from step 4 on the field on the right side.
+9. Select the NoPassword node and set the NoPassword Login Key.
+Paste the key value from step 4 on the field on the right side.
 10. Add 3 nodes: Polling Wait Node, NoPassword Service Decision and Success and connect them as show in the image below.

 ![image](/images/tree_2.png)